ModusCreateOrg/azure-devops-boards-scripts/README.md

 ![Step 6](https://github.com/fernandomatsuosantos/az_devops/blob/main/docs/img/6.png?raw=true)

-7. Create the Service Hooks - You can use create_hook.txt as a template (Azure Devops won't accept creating multiple webhooks, so create one by one);
+7. Create the Service Hooks (You can tun the file "/webhooks_create/webhooks_create.sh" to create the webhooks automatically - be sure you replaced the variables on bash file with the respective values)

 ![Step 7](https://github.com/fernandomatsuosantos/az_devops/blob/main/docs/img/7.png?raw=true)